Skip to main content

 info

-Adding a personal access token is only necessary when developing.
+Adding a personal access token (PAT) is only required during development.